4 Bedroom Home in Greensboro - $300,000

-Newly Painted Townhome in Finley Ridge!
+Better Than New Townhome in Finley Ridge!
 Convenient Location!
 This spacious home features Open Floorplan!
 Luxury kitchen with granite countertops, island, gas range & built in microwave.
 Stainless steel appliances.
-Freshly cleaned carpets!
 4 bedrooms with the owners suite on the main level.
 Stunning Owners bathroom with tiled walk-in-shower with seat & walk in closet, double vanity with granite counters.
 Large bedrooms!
 HUGE bonus room for play room, office or great room.
 Painted 2 car garage.
-Patio area & convenient to shopping, highway, schools & more!
+Patio area & convenient to shopping

 4 Bedroom Home in Greensboro - $300,000